openconfig/ygnmi/README.md

 ygnmi is a A Go gNMI client library based on [ygot](github.com/openconfig/ygot)-generated code.
 It includes a generator whose input is a set of YANG modules and output is ygot Go structs and a path library that can be used for making gNMI queries.

+The library supports querying telemetry and unmarshaling it into generated structs and setting config.
+Only gnmi.Subscribe and gnmi.Set RPC are supported by this library.

 This project is under active development and does not provide any compatibility or stability guarantees.

 Note: This is not an official Google product.